dangrie158/email-categorization-thesis/source/13_chapter_5.md

 During the projection of words into the embedding space or scoring of documents, the copied differences found while learning are used to shadow the lookup of parameters in the base model.
 This means lookup is first performed on the sparse representation of derived parameters.
 On a miss, the lookup is performed on the dense base model parameters.
 Since the base model is in this case used read-only, concurrent use of multiple derived models on the same base model is possible.

 Using this implementation, a derived model for each category in the news corpus was learned.
 The size of each model is shown in [Table @tbl:derived-sizes].
-Using a separate, complete word2vec model for each category requires ~$3.4 GB * num\_categories$ of memory while using derived models only needs $3.4 GB + \sum { size\_ of\_ model }$.
+Using a separate, complete word2vec model for each category requires ~$3.4GB * num\_categories$ of memory while using derived models only needs $3.4GB + \sum { size\_ of\_ model }$.
 Therefore, the amount of memory required drops significantly when using more than one specific model at the same time.
-The complete classifier with all derived category models loaded requires ~4.4 GB of memory, compared to the 57.6 GB for the separate models.
+The complete classifier with all derived category models loaded requires ~4.4GB of memory, compared to the 57.6 GB for the separate models.

 |             | Corpus Size [MB] | Derived Model Size [MB] |
 |-------------|------------------|-------------------------|